SvenDuve/conversations/context/ek_context_en.md

 ## Services

-* Storage Services: We offer storage services for cables and wires, ensuring that our customers have access to the products they need when they need them.
+* Storage Services: We offer storage services for cables, ensuring that our customers have access to the products they need when they need them.
-* Rewinding service: We offer a rewinding service for cables and wires in order to realize individual lengths and designs for our customers.
+* Rewinding service: We offer a rewinding service for cables in order to realize individual lengths and designs for our customers.
 In particular, we also rewind from large spools to smaller spools.
-* Call orders: We offer our customers the opportunity to arrange call orders to ensure a continuous supply of cables and wires.
+* Call orders: We offer our customers the opportunity to arrange call orders to ensure a continuous supply of cables.
 * Framework agreements: We offer framework agreements for our customers in order to establish long-term business relationships and ensure attractive conditions.
-* Small quantities: We also deliver small quantities of cables and wires to give small companies and startups access to high-quality products.
+* Small quantities: We also deliver small quantities of cables to give small companies and startups access to high-quality products.
-* Original Equipment Manufacturers (OEM): We also supply OEMs with cables and wires in the area of ​​research and development for the production of pre-series and series.
+* Original Equipment Manufacturers (OEM): We also supply OEMs with cables in the area of ​​research and development for the production of pre-series and series.
-* Material compliance: We offer our customers support in complying with material regulations and certifications for cables and wires.
+* Material compliance: We offer our customers support in complying with material regulations and certifications for cables.

 ## FLRY Cables